How tall are they?

 - Taller lights cast less shadows, reducing visual interference and worker fatigue (especially in high stress situations).

-- Lentry Systems of all heights can aim up, down and over common obstacles like tall grass, guardrails, and steep inclines.
+- Lentry Systems of all heights can aim up, down, and rotate over 360-degrees.

 - All poles on Lentry Light Systems disconnect in seconds so you can carry and store the light head(s) and pole(s) separately from the generator-and-legs portion.